itsAryanS/snowflake/README.md

 # Snowflake SQL Practice

-This repository contains my practice with **Snowflake SQL** commands, covering both basic and advanced features.
+This repository contains my practice with **Snowflake SQL** commands, covering both basic and advanced features such as file formats, staging, copying data from external sources, JSON parsing, warehouses, and role-based access.

 ---

-## 📂 Current Files Included
+## 📂 Files Included

 ### 1. `fileformat.sql`
 Covers working with **JSON data** in Snowflake: